 But I must not forget to mention my friend Richard Guston, who was an outstandingly original character and also usually a lot of fun.
 That is if he didn’t half-way smothered you with pretty nasty one-liners when he felt like making fun of you.
 He was a foreign correspondent for two major Swedish newspapers at the time, Göteborgs Handels och Sjöfarts-Tidning (Gothenburg Commerce and Maritime newspaper) and Sydsvenska Dagbladet, the paper most people in Malmö and Skåne subscribe to, and probably large parts of the rest of southern Sweden as well.
 Handelstidningen (the Commerce paper), as it was usually called, shut down in 1973, but in 1971 when I first got to know Richard at Svenska klubben at a Christmas party, this outstanding newspaper was still going strong.

 Richard had done his graduate studies at la Sorbonne, studying film and he was a real movie freak.
 There was no way you could study film in Stockholm or any Swedish university in those days so his mother gave him a generous monthly allowance to go to Paris to study his favorite subject.
 It was during those years that he got to be a basketball champion and I know he also played football.
 John and I once went to an excellent Greek restaurant with him, owned by a former football team mate of his.
-Greek restaurants abound in le Quartier Latin, but Alexis was definitely at the top, and also set apart from all the very touristy and more or less phony ones in the 5ème.
+Greek restaurants abound in le Quartier Latin, but Alexis’ was definitely at the top, and it was also set apart from all the very touristy and more or less phony Greek restaurants in the 5ème.
 Alexs’ restaurant was on the west side of Boul’Mch.